joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/video-example-video-jukebox.md

 list of videos to play back in a sequential order.
-This allows you to build an application that lets a user browse through a series of video tutorials, or perhaps specifies which advertisements should be played back before delivering the user’s requested video.
+This allows you to build an application that lets a user browse through a series of video tutorials, or perhaps specifies which advertisements should be played back before delivering the user's requested video.
 This example demonstrates the following features of ActionScript 3.0:

-- Updating a playhead based on a video file’s playback progress
+- Updating a playhead based on a video file's playback progress

-- Listening for and parsing a video file’s metadata
+- Listening for and parsing a video file's metadata

 - Handling specific codes in a net stream

 - Loading, playing, pausing, and stopping a dynamically loaded FLV

-- Resizing a video object on the display list based on the net stream’s metadata
+- Resizing a video object on the display list based on the net stream's metadata

 To get the application files for this sample, see
 <a href="http://www.adobe.com/go/learn_programmingAS3samples_flash"